siyanhu/IODetector_iOS/README.md

 		2. iOS version is 7.0 or above
 		3. Device Orientation: Protrait only
 		4. The iPhone should have sim card
-## You should report your profile to server administration before uploading data.
+## You should report your profile to server administration at the first time of  uploading data.
 Profile should include:
 	{
-		global longitude, latitude of your home address your device ID (Vendor ID of iPhone)
+		global longitude, latitude of your home address your device ID (Vendor ID of iPhone) your user id
 	}
 	Once you have reported the device ID, do not delete the app from you phone in case of ID switching.
+Details please check code (function anme: submitprofile).

 ## iPhone Data List:
 	1. Offline: